-Given the clear impact "Brexit" - or the United Kingdom (UK) leaving the European Union - had on the now non-European nature of the legal system in E&W, part of the module will consider the consequences facing the UK following its departure from the European Union (EU).
-As of 23.00 hours on 31 January 2020 the UK ceased to be a member of the EU.3 The UK's departure from the Union followed the British electorate having been invited by the UK Government to participate in a rare referendum vote on its continued membership, which was held on 23 June 2016.
-The vote led to a narrow majority (based on the total overall number of voters) of the electorate electing to leave the Union, consequently leading to the Government invoking Article 50 of the Treaty of the EU (Withdrawal).4
+Given the clear impact "Brexit" - the United Kingdom (UK) leaving the European Union - had on the now growing non-European nature of the legal system in E&W, part of the module will consider the consequence that the UK is now facing following its departure from the European Union (EU).
+As of 23.00 hours on 31 January 2020 the UK ceased to be a member of the EU.
+The UK's departure from the Union followed the British electorate having been invited by the UK Government to participate in a rare referendum vote on its continued membership, which was held on 23 June 2016.
+The vote led to a narrow majority (based on the total overall number of voters) of the electorate electing to leave the Union, consequently leading to the Government invoking Article 50 of the Treaty of the EU (Withdrawal).